Upcoming Events

 Pierpont Commons, Boulevard Room (1st Floor Mazznine)

 Gurudev Dutt, Associate Professor at the University of Pittsburgh, will be presenting “Nanoscale electron paramagnetic resonance and quantum opto-mechanics with diamond spin qubits” as part of the Quantum Research Institute’s winter seminar series.
-A Zoom option is also provided.
+Zoom option is also provided.

 Seminar Description: